businessIndustry Information

 Neoprene

 Neoprene, less commonly known as polychloroprene, is a synthetic rubber invented by a group of scientists in 1930.
-Produced by the free-radical polymerization of of chloroprene, neoprene exhibits many superior traits, including a flexibility that remains uncompromised even with exposure to extreme temperatures and temperature changes, high flame resistance, exceptional weather resistance, notable durability, outstanding buoyancy and unmatched chemical inertness.
-Neoprene, originally branded as Duprene, was the first mass-produced synthetic rubber to hit the market.
+Produced by the free-radical polymerization of chloroprene, neoprene exhibits many superior traits, including a flexibility that remains uncompromised even with exposure to extreme temperatures and temperature changes.
+Neoprene has high flame resistance, exceptional weather resistance, notable durability, outstanding buoyancy, and unmatched chemical inertness.
+Originally branded as Duprene, it was the first mass-produced synthetic rubber to hit the market.
 Today, it still enjoys widespread success within many commercial and industrial industries.

 More Neoprene Rubber Molding Information